NZ Game Bird Habitat Trust

-The New Zealand Game Bird Trust Board appointed by the Minister of Conservation on March 23 2017 with membership expiring on March 31 2020 are:
+The New Zealand Game Bird Trust Board appointed by the Minister of Conservation until 30 June 2023 are:

-Ian Hogarth (previous Board member) ǀ - Nominated by NZ Fish and Game Council
+Jan Riddell (new board member) - Nominated by NZ Fish and Game Council

-Steve Scragg (new Board member) I - nominated by NZ Fish and Game Council
+Chantal Whitby (new board member) - nominated by NZ Fish and Game Council

 The functions of the Trust Boards are set out in Section 44D of the Wildlife Act 1953.

-The board’s primary focus is applying the net receipts from the Habitat Stamp programme as grants to applicants for the protection, restoration, improvement, creation, or procurement of game bird or other wildlife habitat.
+The board’s primary focus is applying the net receipts from the Habitat Stamp programme as grants to applicants for the protection, restoration, improvement, creation, or procurement of game bird or other wildlife habitats.